fomightez/general_scripted_plotting/README.md

   Adjust the output image to be in the format you'd like.
 You may find `.png` best while developing because more easily directly viewed than `svg`; `svg` vector graphics format is more easily sized and adapted.

-  Excute the edited script with:
+  Execute the edited script with:

       python plot_panel_bar_plots_with_fit.py

   The script can also simply be pasted into a cell in a Jupyter notebook and then executed as you would any code in a Jupyter notebook, i.e., type `shift-enter` or press `play` button.
 An example of an edited script pasted into a notebook is included [here in this repo](panel_examples/example_edited_data_for_plot_panel_bar_plots_with_fit.ipynb); scroll all the way to the bottom to see ouput.
 Go [here](https://nbviewer.jupyter.org/github/fomightez/general_scripted_plotting/blob/master/panel_examples/example_edited_data_for_plot_panel_bar_plots_with_fit.ipynb) to see the example notebook rendered nicely.

-  The resulting image produced is below:
+  The resulting image produced in that notebook is below:

   ![nine_notebook_example](panel_examples/nine_example.png)